EamonnMR/OpenLockstep/readme.md

 # OpenLockstep: Networked RTS engine in python

 The basic idea for this project is the twin concepts of an entity/component game arcatecture and a lockstep network model (as described in the classic paper [1500 Archers on a 28.8](https://www.gamasutra.com/view/feature/131503/1500_archers_on_a_288_network_.php).
 It's data driven and attempts to mess with the data as little as possible so that it's obvious how you get from YAML to game entities.
+The goal, beyond playing with those concepts (and maybe ending up with a playable PVP RTS) is to leave a foundation that anyone can pick up and use to experiment with RTS concepts - it's a type of game I very much enjoy, and one that I'd like to see continued innovation in.

 ## Installation: